santr4/santr4/README.md

 - 👀 I like to know more about new tech around the world!

-- 🌱 I’m currently learning JavaScript(Front End Development).
+- 🌱 I’m currently learning Front End Development.

 - 👀 I am deeply interested in AI, machine learning, and deep learning and currently spending most of the time learning about it and spending time on kaggle.